ilgo/Stardict/README.md

 ###Build
 Build by running __ant__ in the root of the project.
-It will create an executable ./star.jar.
+It will create an executable ./star.jar, that accepts the following parameters.

 ```
 usage: star.jar